All Collections

 • Teachers: Selecting teachers will only generate report cards for students enrolled in those teachers' classes.

-• Groups: Selecting student groups will only generate report cards for students enrolled in those groups. ❗When selecting a student group, students that were enrolled in that group at any point during the selected time frame will be included in the report card.
+• Groups: Selecting student groups will only generate report cards for students enrolled in those groups.

 • Grade Levels: Selecting grade levels will only generate report cards for students enrolled in those grade levels.